Tropical Storm Merbok (2017): Meteorological history

 On June 9 at 06:00 UTC, the Joint Typhoon Warning Center (JTWC) began monitoring an area of convection approximately 195 nmi south of Manila, with the JTWC assessing its development potential within the next day as low.
 The system was in a marginal environment for development, with satellite imagery showing scattered convection around a poorly organized circulation.
 By June 10, conditions began to improve and the system began to organize, with the JTWC upgrading its development potential within the next day to medium.
 On the same day at 06:00 UTC, the Japan Meteorological Agency (JMA) began issuing advisories on a tropical depression.
 At 15:00 UTC, the JTWC issued a Tropical Cyclone Formation Alert on the system as it was located approximately 185 nmi west-northwest of Manila.
 At this time, the system was located within favorable conditions for further development, though its circulation still remained broad.
 On June 11 at 03:00 UTC, the JTWC issued its first warning on Tropical Depression 04W as it continued to organize, with cloud tops in the central dense overcast deepening.

 Shortly after at 06:00 UTC, the JMA upgraded the depression to a tropical storm, giving it the name Merbok.
 Advanced Scatterometer data from the MetOp-B satellite at 13:14 UTC showed tropical-storm-force winds in the eastern quadrants of the storm, and at 15:00 UTC, the JTWC also upgraded Merbok to a tropical storm.
 Merbok continued tracking to the north-northwest influenced by a subtropical steering ridge, and on June 12 at 12:00 UTC, the JMA upgraded Merbok to a severe tropical storm.
 At the same time, Merbok peaked in intensity, with 10-min winds of 55 kn and a minimum central pressure of 985 hPa (mbar; 29.09 inHg).
 The JTWC estimated peak 1-min winds of 45 kn.
-Merbok made landfall on the city of Shenzhen at 14-15:00 UTC, with the JMA downgrading it to a severe tropical storm at 18:00 UTC and the JTWC issuing its final advisory on Merbok at 21:00 UTC.
+Merbok made landfall on the city of Shenzhen at 14-15:00 UTC, resulting in the JMA downgrading it to a tropical storm at 18:00 UTC and the JTWC issuing its final advisory on Merbok at 21:00 UTC.
 The JMA later issued its final advisory on the system on the next day at 00:00 UTC as it weakened into a tropical depression, with its remnants dissipating inland at 12:00 UTC.